-PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.
+The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

 PNA leads with tuna certified as being sustainably fished

-(Adapted from: Sustainably caught tuna tonnage forecast to double in 2017, PNA media release, December 2016)
+(Adapted from Sustainably caught tuna tonnage forecast to double in 2017, PNA media release, December 2016)

 “With strong fishing industry buy-in for PNA’s MSC-certified fishery, we see the market for sustainably caught tuna continuing to grow.
-This benefits everyone – the fisheries industry, retailers, and PNA members.
-Most importantly, catching tuna without using fish aggregating devices (FADs) means tuna are being fished sustainably.”
+This benefits everyone: the fisheries industry, retailers, and PNA members.
+Most importantly, catching tuna without using FADs means tuna are being fished sustainably.”

-To meet MSC requirements, the fishery is audited annually and every five years an extensive review is conducted.
+To meet MSC requirements, the fishery is audited annually, and every five years an extensive review is conducted.
 In addition, PNA has been proactive in addressing conditions of the certification.

-“MSC-certified skipjack and yellowfin from PNA waters now accounts for over 90% of all MSC-certified tuna being traded globally,” Brownjohn said.
-“PNA’s MSC chain-of-custody system is now seen as the global standard for free school caught tuna.”
+“MSC-certified skipjack and yellowfin from PNA waters now account for over 90% of all MSC-certified tuna being traded globally,” Mr Brownjohn said.
+“PNA’s MSC chain-of-custody system is now seen as the global standard for free-school-caught tuna.”